rust-lang/book/second-edition/nostarch/chapter13.md

 controlling code and instead generates repetitive code for each iteration of the loop.

-All of the coefficients get stored in registers, which means it’s very fast to access the values.
+All of the coefficients get stored in registers, which means accessing the values is very fast.
 There are no bounds checks on the array access at runtime.
-All these optimizations Rust is able to apply make the resulting code extremely efficient.
+All these optimizations that Rust is able to apply make the resulting code extremely efficient.
 Now that you know this, you can use iterators and closures without fear!
 They make code seem like it’s higher level but don’t impose a runtime performance penalty for doing so.

 ## Summary